dev-emmanuelj/ClassConnect-Project2024/readme.md

 ### *About the ClassConnect Project*

 *Project Name*: ClassConnect
-*Objective*: To boost students' academic performance by providing a streamlined platform that addresses the challenges of late information dissemination, lack of motivation, and academic stress caused by disorganization.
+*Objective*: To boost student's academic performance by providing a streamlined platform that addresses the challenges of late information dissemination, lack of motivation, and academic stress caused by disorganization.

 ---